magic-systems-io/laravel-notifyre-sms/docs/getting-started/INSTALLATION.md

 NOTIFYRE_DRIVER=log
 ```

-Messages are logged to `storage/logs/laravel.log` instead of being sent, but return mock response data for testing.
+Messages are logged to `storage/logs/laravel.log` instead of being sent.
+The log driver returns `null` for testing purposes.

 ### Production